top of page

 Step-by-step guide to commissioning a piece of art

-Get in touch and let me know what you're looking for.
+Send me an email or DM me on social and let me know what you're looking for.
 Give me the size, and don't be shy about telling me your budget!
 Feel free to send any photos or visuals that convey what you want to see.

 You'll then get an email from me confirming back to you what you've asked for along with any options of canvas to fit your budget.